Minixx33/Motif-Aware-Temporal-GNNs-for-Anti-Money-Laundering-Detection/README.md

 ### Hardware

 - **GPU recommended.** Configs target CUDA and were tuned on an RTX 4080 (batch size 8192).
-Training scripts fall back to CPU if CUDA is unavailable, but a full RAT-medium run on CPU is impractical.
+Training scripts fall back to CPU if CUDA is unavailable, but a full run on CPU is impractical.
-- **RAM:** 16 GB minimum for HI-Small; 32 GB+ recommended for HI-Medium (the RAT injector holds the full DataFrame in memory).
+- **RAM:** 16 GB minimum (the RAT and SLT injectors hold the full transaction DataFrame in memory).
-- **Disk:** ~10 GB free for datasets, graphs, splits, results, and logs.
+- **Disk:** ~5 GB free for datasets, graphs, splits, results, and logs.

 ### Software